Satisfactory Academic Progress

 Students must successfully complete a minimum of 67% (two-thirds) of cumulative credit hours attempted.
 Attempted hours are hours for which a charge was incurred, excluding audited hours.
 Transfer hours are included as both attempted and earned hours.

 Maximum Time Frame for Completion of Educational Objective

-Students must complete their degree program within 150% of the published length of their degree program.
-For example, if a major requires 120 credit hours to graduate, a student cannot receive financial aid beyond 180 credits attempted (including transfer hours) whether or not financial aid was received for those credits.
+Students must complete their degree program within 150% of the published length of their degree program in credit hours.
+For example, if a major requires 120 credit hours to graduate, a student cannot receive financial aid beyond 180 credits attempted, including transfer hours, whether or not financial aid was received for those credits.
 The student becomes ineligible at the moment they can no longer mathematically complete their degree within the maximum time frame for their program.

 Incomplete grades are calculated as an "F" until the incomplete grade is changed to a complete grade.